terraform-ibm-modules/terraform-ibm-hpc/tests/README.md

-# HPC Automation
+# HPC Automation - LSF

 ## Overview

-This repository contains automation tests for High-Performance Computing as a Service (HPCaaS) using the `ibmcloud-terratest-wrapper/testhelper` library and the Terratest framework in Golang.
+This repository contains automation tests for High-Performance Computing as a Service (HPCaaS-LSF) using the `ibmcloud-terratest-wrapper/testhelper` library and the Terratest framework in Golang.
 This guide provides instructions for setting up the environment, running tests, and troubleshooting issues.

 ## Table of Contents